tearoom1/kirby-content-watch/README.md

-# Content History Plugin for Kirby
+# Content Watch Plugin for Kirby

 This plugin adds a panel view that displays all content files in your Kirby site, sorted by modification date and showing the editor information.